 Ski touring (or Backcountry skiing) has exploded over the past decade.
 Some estimate put the number near 6,000,000 self-powered powder junkies out there in the US.
-But with this growth comes a lot of aspiring backcountry travellers trying to learn how to backcountry ski.
-While it’s a relatively simple sport to access, it can seem inaccessible from the outside.
+But with this growth comes a lot of aspiring backcountry travellers trying to learn how to get into ski touring/backcountry skiing.
+While it’s a relatively simple sport to access if you live in the right place, it can seem a little bit inaccessible from the outside.
 The gear can be complicated, the risks are often misunderstood, and it can all be a bit confusing.

 Well, have no fear.
-I’ve put together a list of 25 commonly asked backcountry skiing questions.
-I’ve included information on equipment, safety, access, risk, and even how to get started.
+I’ve put together a list of commonly asked backcountry skiing questions to hopefully help you get started.
+I’ve included information on equipment, safety, access, risk and a few other topics.
+Be sure to check out my Canadian Rockies Ski Touring Guide here.

 If you have any questions not answered here, feel free to reach out to me with my handle @alpinejonny on Instagram, and i’ll be happy to answer your questions or add them to this page.